ArioMoniri/NeoPaste/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 By contributing to this project, you agree that:
+1. Your contributions are governed by the terms of the CLA you signed via the CLA assistant.
-1. Your contributions will be licensed under the **Apache License 2.0**.
+2. Your contributions will be licensed under the **Apache License 2.0**.
-2. You have the right to grant this license for your contributions.
+3. You have the right to grant this license for your contributions.
-3. You acknowledge that the trademarks of "Paster" (including the name, logo, and branding) remain the exclusive property of Ariorad Moniri and cannot be used without explicit permission.
+4. You acknowledge that the trademarks of "Paster" (including the name, logo, and branding) remain the exclusive property of Ariorad Moniri and cannot be used without explicit permission.

+Contributors will be prompted to sign the CLA before their first contribution is accepted.
+For more information, see the [CLA assistant documentation](https://cla-assistant.io/).

 ---